andrewpbray/141-course-materials/labs/01-visualization.md

 with trend lines.

 1. Create a density plot for the number of colleges applied to.
-Please describe this distribution in terms of shape, center, and spread.
+Please describe this distribution in terms of its shape, center, and spread.

 ## Filtering Data